ganeshapp/rectangles/README.md

 # Time

-Visualize your day as 144 Squares, where each Square represents 10 minutes.
+Visualize your day as 144 blocks, where each block represents 10 minutes.